kneyghtchartboost/articles/documentation/ios/caching.md

 ## Notes on Caching

+- `[cb showInterstitial]` displays a cached interstitial if one exists.
+Otherwise it will load one from the server.
 - Each named location has it's own cache.
-If you simply call `[cb cacheInterstitial]` without specifying a location, the "Default" location is used.
+If you call `[cb cacheInterstitial]` without specifying a location, the "Default" location is used.
 - Caching is recommended for the best performance, but be conscious of data usage for your users.
 - Cached interstitials automatically expire after 24 hours.
 - Interstitial requests are asynchronous.
 Keep this in mind if you cache many interstitials while loading other data for your app.